ric2b/Vivaldi-browser/chromium/docs/dangling_ptr_guide.md

 Engineers might uncover new dangling pointers, by testing new code paths.
 Knowing about dangling pointers is a purely positive increment.
 In some cases, the affected component belongs to a different team.
-We don’t want to disrupt engineers achieving their primary goal, if they only “discovered” a dangling pointer.
-Annotating the pointer makes the issue visible directly into the code, improving our knowledge of Chrome.
+We don’t want to disrupt engineers achieving their primary goal, if they only “discover” a dangling pointer.
+Annotating the pointer makes the issue visible directly in the code, improving our knowledge of Chrome.

-## `Case 2` The dangling pointer does not own the deleted object.
+## `Case 2` The dangling pointer does not own the deleted object

 ### Incorrect destruction order

 This represents ~25% of the dangling pointers.

 In the majority of cases, this happens when dependent objects are declared in the wrong order in a class, causing the dependency to be released first, thus creating a dangling pointer in the other.

 It is important to reorder them correctly to prevent pre-existing and future UAF